huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 This will open a modal with 3 lists of users:

 - **pending**: the list of users waiting for approval to access your repository.
 This list is empty unless you’ve selected **Manual Review**.
-You can either **Accept** or **Reject** the demand.
-If the demand is rejected, the user cannot access your repository and cannot request access again.
+You can either **Accept** or **Reject** each request.
+If the request is rejected, the user cannot access your repository and cannot request access again.
 - **accepted**: the complete list of users with access to your repository.
 You can choose to **Reject** access at any time for any user, whether the approval mode is manual or automatic.
 You can also **Cancel** the approval, which will move the user to the **pending** list.
 - **rejected**: the list of users you’ve manually rejected.
 Those users cannot access your repositories.
 If they go to your repository, they will see a message _Your request to access this repo has been rejected by the repo’s authors_.